Invesco Perpetual Latin American Fund

 The Invesco Perpetual Latin American Fund aims to achieve capital growth in Latin America.
 The fund intends to invest primarily in shares of companies in South and Central America (including Mexico) and the Caribbean, although it may include other Latin American related investments.
 In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions as detailed in Appendix 2 of the most recent Prospectus.

 In terms of fund positioning, our largest country exposure remains Brazil followed by Mexico.
 We also have significant positions in companies based in the smaller economies of Colombia, Chile and Peru.
 At a sector level, our largest active overweight positions versus the MSCI Latin American index benchmark are in real estate, diversified financials and media.
 We have zero exposure to telecoms and food retailers.
-During February we took a position in Falabella, Chile’s largest department store.
-The company also has stores in Colombia and Peru where there is less competition in the retail space.
-We believe that Falabella has attractive long-term growth potential and is supported by a strong management team.
-We sold our holdings in BTG Pactual, a Brazilian investment bank.
+During March we took a position in Forus, a Chilean clothing retailer with outlets in Peru, Colombia and Uruguay.
+We believe that Forus is a well-positioned company that focuses on the higher-income segment and has a solid organic growth track record.
+In terms of disposals we sold our holding in tobacco company, Souza Cruz.

 |Launch date||05 November 1994|